-Such changes had gained wide recognition worldwide as now the perception of the western people for the Saudi women had begun to revolutionize.
-Women did not just stay home and manage their marital and parental duties, but now they managed their work and helped contribute to the economy of the Kingdom effectively.
+Such changes had gained wide recognition worldwide as now the perception of the western people for the Saudi women has begun to revolutionize.
+Women do not just stay home and manage their marital and parental duties, but now they managed their work and help contribute to the economy of the Kingdom effectively.

-Just as many people accepted the situated, there are still many illiterate women in the country who are found along roadsides who are found selling tissue papers as a way of their income.
+Just as many people accepted the situation, there are still many illiterate women in the country who are found along roadsides selling tissue papers as a way of their income.
 Can we say that they are forced to do such jobs because the government is unable to fund for them?
 Perhaps, but not entirely.

 They receive food from charitable organizations which aren't enough to feed their 5 to 7 children.
 They are grateful to those people who pay up more than the cost of the tissue and that money helps the family last with food a couple of days extra.